pa-pyrus/DataCommander/README.md

 # DataCommander
-Database submodule for the suite of Commander apps
+Database submodule for the suite of Commander apps.